Freedom of Speech

 k. details of any media interest in the proposed event;

 l.
-Draft copy of the proposed notice, leaflet or other material announcing or advertising the event and details of any proposed advertising campaign;
+Draft copy of the proposed notice, leaflet, social media or other material announcing or advertising the event and details of any proposed advertising campaign;

 m.
 Details of any members of the public who have either been invited to attend, or are expected to attend, the event;